 1) Up to $1,000+ in free travel!

-When you hit your minimum spending bonus, you’ll get 50,000 Chase Ultimate Rewards points.
-If you have a partner or spouse, you can add an authorized user for an additional 5,000 points (note: this offer is not always available).
+When you hit your minimum spending bonus, you’ll get 60,000 Chase Ultimate Rewards points.
 In the Chase Travel Portal, points are redeemed at 25% extra.
-At a minimum, you’re getting $625 in free travel with your bonus.
+At a minimum, you’re getting $750 in free travel with your bonus.
 If you transfer to partners, you could get a value of 2 cents per point or more, and that is over $1,000 in free travel.
-Since moving to a sign-up bonus of 60,000 points, the annual fee of $95 is waived for the first year.
+Since moving to a sign-up bonus of 60,000 points, the annual fee of $95 is no longer waived for the first year.
 For those who do not like annual fees, the extra 10,000 points can be valued from $100-$250 in cash or free travel based on how you use the points.
 So trading $95 upfront for $100-250 is actually a pretty good deal.

 2) It’s EASY to redeem